ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * The script is executed per document once the document is created or modified.

+* For the destination cluster to trust the source, you must:
+   1. Download/export the cluster certificate from the source server
+   2. Upload/import its client certificate (.pfx) into the destination

 * In this page:
   * [Transformation Script Options](../../../server/ongoing-tasks/etl/raven#transformation-script-options)
   * [Empty Script](../../../server/ongoing-tasks/etl/raven#empty-script)